 Web intercept surveys let many of your online visitors respond to online customer surveys.
 Your website visitors are shown a message about the customer survey, and they get an option to participate in the survey.
-They are preferred by many brands as they are non-intrusive, ensuring you don’t lose your website or visitors.
+Many brands prefer them as they are non-intrusive, ensuring you don’t lose your website or visitors.

 - Customer service surveys

 Customer service surveys help analyze whether customers are happy with a brand’s customer service.
-These are usually triggered after customers interact with customer service representatives and look to check if the customers are satisfied with the interaction and their queries resolved.
+These are usually triggered after consumers interact with customer service representatives and look to check if the customers are satisfied with the interaction and if their queries are resolved.